 Please note that sacramental records are not kept at diocesan level: they remain with individual parishes.
 If you require a copy of your own baptismal or confirmation record, please apply to the parish in which the sacrament was administered.
 You will find contact details for all parishes here.
 Please ensure your record request contains accurate name/s and date/s.

 Direct access to parish registers by members of the public is not permitted for reasons of data protection, so you or your local nominee will not be able to search through record books yourself.
 Many parishes do not have administrative support, so there is neither time nor personnel available to deal with speculative family genealogy queries.
-A historical record request which contains precise information as to the record sought and the name/s and date/s on which the sacrament occurred may be accommodated.
+A historical record request which contains precise information as to the type of record sought (baptism/marriage/death) and the relevant name/s and date/s may be accommodated.
 A small administrative fee may be charged.

 If you wish to make a record request for a living person, please note that person must give their permission in writing, along with photo ID, nominating you to obtain the record on their behalf.
 You must also provide proof of identity.